-- B. When employees are called back for a Greater Alarm or return to non-scheduled active duty (filling a minimum staffing position, including staffing an emergency response vehicle placed in service temporarily, unscheduled meetings or other unscheduled City business), prior to their next regularly scheduled shift, they shall be guaranteed four hours work at one and one half (1 1⁄2) their regular rate of pay.
+- B. When employees through the classification of Captain are called back for a Greater Alarm or return to non-scheduled active duty (filling a minimum staffing position, including staffing an emergency response vehicle placed in service temporarily, unscheduled meetings or other unscheduled City business), prior to their next regularly scheduled shift, they shall be guaranteed four hours work at one and one half (1 1⁄2) their regular rate of pay.
 However, the employee will be offered the opportunity to go off duty when the activity is completed; if the employee elects to do so, the employee will be paid at one and one half (1 1⁄2) the regular rate of pay for the hours actually worked.
-If the call back hours are consecutive to the regular shift, the hours paid shall be at one and one-half (1 1⁄2) for the actual hours worked. - C. When employee returns to work for previously scheduled staff meetings, training sessions or other non-emergency activities, such employees shall be paid at one and one-half (1 1⁄2) the regular rate for a minimum of two (2) hours. - D. Employees who have completed their scheduled shift and are required to wait for relief to complete a fire or medic call, to attend a meeting, or to complete a report shall be paid at the overtime rate for actual time worked after the end of their scheduled shift.
+If the call back hours are consecutive to the regular shift, the hours paid shall be at one and one half (1-1/2) for the actual hours worked.
+When Battalion Chiefs are called back for Greater Alarm, unscheduled meetings, or other unscheduled business, prior to their next scheduled shift, they shall be guaranteed a minimum of one (1) hour worked at one and one-half (1-1/2) their regular rate of pay.
+If the call back hours are consecutive to the regular shift, the hours paid shall be at one and one-half (1 1⁄2) times the regular rate of pay for the actual hours worked. - C. When employees through the classification of Captain return to work for previously scheduled staff meetings, training sessions or other non-emergency activities, such employees shall be paid at one and one-half (1 1⁄2) the regular rate for a minimum of two (2) hours.
+Battalion Chiefs shall be paid at one and one-half (1-1/2) the regular rate for actual hours worked. - D. Employees who have completed their scheduled shift and are required to wait for relief to complete a fire or medic call, to attend a meeting, or to complete a report shall be paid at the overtime rate for actual time worked after the end of their scheduled shift.